PetraVagi/pmv_back_end/README.md

 ## Config & Install

-You need to install the **REACT JS with TypeScript** and set the IDEA to start the project with npm start command or type it manually at every app launch.
+You need to install the **NODE JS with TypeScript** and set the IDEA to start the project with npm start command or type it manually at every app launch.
 To run the app in the development mode, please open [http://localhost:3000](http://localhost:3000).

 **IMPORTANT INFORMATION:**